 While this doesn’t technically spoil the food as bacteria would, freezer-burned food typically has texture issues and even taste issues.

 When freezing steaks, take care to freeze them before they start to go bad and package them up properly.
-You’ll save yourself and your steak issues down the road.
+A properly frozen steak will save you and your steak issues down the road.

 Final Thoughts